-The deployment of your API and the Extensible Service Proxy (ESP) to a Google Cloud Platform (GCP) backend is platform dependent.
+The deployment of your API and the Extensible Service Proxy (ESP) to a Google Cloud backend is platform dependent.
 See the following troubleshooting guides for more information:

 When you send a request to your API and receive an error response, see Troubleshooting response errors for information on troubleshooting the error.

 Checking required services

 Checking required servicesAt a minimum, Endpoints and ESP require the following services:

 ||Google Cloud Endpoints|